• Skip to primary navigation

 A few operator partners might require a special version of the final software to be delivered on their ends.
 These operators then assist the OEM in regards to testing and final reshaping of the special version.

-After all the phases of development, continuous testing, certification approval, and carrier (operator) involvement, that the Android Software Update rolls out to the OEM devices.
+After all the phases of development, continuous testing, certification approval, and carrier (operator) involvement, the Android Software Update rolls out to the OEM devices.

 The process doesn’t end there.
-The time frame between final release and PDK arrival of the next upgrade, the company gives time to customer support.
+The time frame between the final release and PDK arrival of the next upgrade, the company gives time to customer support.
 The process is carried out over voice calls in assisting customers, community forums, and social media.

 And, that is how an Android Software Update rolls out to the public.
 It goes through various stops and dedication of developers and the manufacturers.

-Wait, Sony is Not the Only One.
+Wait, Sony is Not the Only One

 A few years ago, in 2013, the famous Android manufacturer – HTC, came up with a similar infographic.
 It details every step of how an Android Software Update rolls out.